quimbp/cosmo/README.md

 ## Compilling Fortran code

-Edit (if necessary) the file **make.inc** and modify the fortran compiler, the fortran compiler options or the paths to the NetCDF modules and libraries.
-Be aware that **make.inc** uses the utility **nc-config** to obtain the location of the NetCDF files.
-If using the **gfortran** compiler and the standard version of the NetCDF libraries, no modifications of **make.inc** should be necessary.
+Edit the file **make.inc** and modify the linux sustem (Ubuntu or Centos), the fortran compiler, the fortran compiler options or the paths to the NetCDF modules and libraries.
+Be aware that, for ubuntu systems, **make.inc** uses the utility **nc-config** to obtain the location of the NetCDF files.
+However, this utility fails to provide the correct paths in Centos.

 Then type,